petersulyok/smfc/README.md

  3. The configuration parameter `polling=` defines the frequency of reading zone's temperature.
 The bigger polling time in a zone the lower frequency of fan speed change.

 #### 3. Swapped zones
-In some cases it is useful to swap IPMI zones.
-In this way the fans `FAN1, FAN2, ...` will cool the HD zone and the fans `FANA, FANB, ...` will cool the CPU zone.
-This feature could be useful if you need more fans for the HD zone since Super Micro motherboards have more fan connectors in the CPU zone usually.
-This feature can be enabled with `[IPMI] swapped_zones=True` configuration parameter, in default it is disabled.
+This feature is useful if you need more fans for the HD zone since Super Micro motherboards have more fan connectors in the CPU zone, typically.
+Enabling this feature will connect fans `FAN1, FAN2, ...` to the HD zone and fans `FANA, FANB, ...` to the CPU zone.
+The feature can be enabled with `[IPMI] swapped_zones=True` configuration parameter, in default it is disabled.

+**Please note:** when you enable this feature your task is only to swap fan connectors between zones on your motherboard, the rest of the configuration file will not be impacted (i.e. the zone sections will remain the same).

 #### 4. Standby guard
 For HD zone an additional optional feature was implemented, called *Standby guard*, with the following assumptions: